mbforbes/mapgen/report/report.md

 ![task 2 successes](img/task2-successes.png)

-_Figure TODO: Task 2, three patterns the model has learned to reproduce well._
+_Figure 13: Task 2, three patterns the model has learned to reproduce well._

 <br />

 #### Failure cases

 The model is of course not without its shortcomings.
-Figure TODO illustrates two of the main problems that plague the model even after it is fully trained.
+Figure 14 illustrates two of the main problems that plague the model even after it is fully trained.
 In the first row we see that the model still generates blobs for buildings, especially in-between curvy blocks.
 The second row demonstrates visual